QOS: A Quantum Operating System: Error Mitigator

+Quantum computers are characterized by hardware and environmental noise errors, which hinder their practicality and scalability (\S~\ref{sec:design-challenges}).
+The error mitigator applies pre- and post-processing to the Qernels and execution results, respectively, to mitigate these noise errors.

-\myparagraph{Challenges} However, it is not trivial to implement such a pipeline.
-Currently, there is a plethora of individual compaction techniques that require their own sub-systems to operate, with no common infrastructure to compose them.
-Additionally, as we will show later, some techniques spawn an exponential number of sub-circuits (Table \ref{tab:optimization_passes_overheads}) and, after execution, require post-processing using classical hardware.
-We pose two questions: (1) How are the (exponentially) spawned circuits from different techniques handled?
-(2) How can we manage the tradeoff between fidelity improvement and exponential overheads from different techniques?
+\myparagraph{Challenges} Currently, there is a plethora of individual error mitigation techniques that require their own sub-systems to operate, with no common infrastructure to compose them. \coloredText{However, composability is essential for fidelity improvement since error mitigation techniques can complement each other, if stacked together in the correct order, to further improve performance \cite{brenner2023optimal, brandhofer2023optimal}.} Additionally, some techniques spawn an exponential number of sub-circuits and, after execution, require post-processing using classical resources \cite{peng2020simulating, mitarai2021constructing}.
+There are two main challenges in efficiently leveraging error mitigation: (1) Which error mitigation techniques must be used and \coloredText{in which order}?
+(2) How to balance the tradeoff between fidelity improvement and exponential overheads w.r.t. runtime and resources?

-\myparagraph{Our Approach} To this end, we design our optimizer with the goals of providing (1) a unified infrastructure for pluggable compaction mechanisms and (2) tunable knobs for configuring the tradeoff between overheads and performance improvement.
-For (1), we build and compose vastly different compaction techniques on the Qernel abstraction, specifically on the QIR and its refined form.
-For (2), we provide users with two knobs: the optimization budget (equivalent to optimization level) $b \in \mathbb{N}$ and the size to reach $s \in \mathbb{N}$, which denotes the desired post-optimization QIR size (number of qubits).
-Since all overheads are exponential and the exponent's base does not make a practical difference, the single budget knob, $b$, suffices.

-\myparagraph{QIR Compaction Techniques} There are two main QIR compaction techniques: circuit divide-and-conquer and qubit reuse.
-In the former category, the (large) QIR is cut into smaller fragments that are executed on small QPUs, and the execution results are merged back to a single value.
-Circuit cutting and knitting \cite{peng2020simulating, mitarai2021constructing} belongs to this category.
-In our optimizer, we implement a pass that automatically cuts the QIR based on qubits (\texttt{WireCuttingPass}) and a pass that cuts the QIR based on gates (\texttt{GateCuttingPass}).
-To restrict the exponential overheads that scale with the number of cuts, we use the budget $b$ to cut up to $b$ times.
-At each cut location, the pass places a \textit{virtual} gate, which must be later replaced with other gates that simulate the effects of the original (pre-cut) gate (\S~\ref{sec:virtualizer:instantiation}).

-We implement another circuit divide-and-conquer technique, also with exponential overheads, namely the \textit{QubitFreezingPass}, which is limited to QAOA applications only \cite{Ayanzadeh2023frozenQbits}.
-At a high level, it removes qubits with significantly more noisy gates than other qubits, i.e., hotspot qubits, along with the gates.
-This reduces the number of physical qubits required by an underlying (small) QPU and greatly reduces the number of noisy gates.
-We use the same budget $b=3$ to remove the nodes with the highest degrees to restrict the exponential overheads.